christianalfoni/impact/docs/learn/store.md

 const useCounterStore = createStore(CounterStore);
 ```

-We have now bailed out of the reconciliation loop and rather use observable primitives, like `signal`, to define our state. **Impact** was designed to be as natural of a stepping stone from React as possible.
-To create the hook and provider to consume the store, you use the `createStore` function.
+We have bailed out of the reconciliation loop and rather use observable primitives.
+We use `signal` instead of `useState` to define our state.
+To create the hook and provider to consume the store, we use the `createStore` function, instead of `createContext`.

-Components will need the ability to observe what signals are being accessed in a store, and be notified when they change.
+Components will need the ability to observe what signals are being accessed from a store, and be notified when they change.
 Impact provides [observers](../observers.md) where a recent JavaScript feature has enabled a less intrusive way to make components observe.
-If you prefer a more traditional way, you are free to do so though.
+If you prefer a more traditional way, you are free to do so.

 ```tsx
 import { signal, createStore, useObserver } from "impact-react";